gradle/gradle/design-docs/testing-toolkit.md

 The TestKit allows for executing functional tests with a Gradle distribution specified by the user. `GradleRunner` passes the provided distribution to the Tooling API to execute Gradle.
-For the most part the internal implementation of the Tooling API build execution uses a conservative set of features though there's no there's no assurance that a Tooling API will work with older versions of Gradle in this context.
+For the most part the internal implementation of the Tooling API build execution uses a conservative set of features though there's no assurance that a Tooling API will work with older versions of Gradle in this context.
 This story aims for implementing appropriate test coverage to ensure backward compatibility or graceful handling of unsupported functionality for other versions of the Tooling API.